MortenBjerre/MortenBjerre.github.io/index.md

 ## Standards

 The CAASPP has a standard, which all students should be meeting.
-There are five categories in relation to this standard, from highest to lowest:
+There are four categories in relation to this standard, from highest to lowest:
 - Standard exceeded
 - Standard met
 - Standard nearly met